azoth-lang/azoth.language.reference/src/pattern-match-expressions.md

 # Pattern Match Expressions

 Pattern match expressions are used to determine if a value matches a pattern and can introduce naming bindings as well.
-The allow refutable patterns in a non-binding context.
+They allow refutable patterns in a non-binding context.
 The result of the expression is a `bool` indicating whether the pattern matches the expression.

 ```grammar